geoffreybennett/alsa-scarlett-gui/README.md

 ## Documentation

+Refer to [INSTALL.md](INSTALL.md) for prerequisites, how to build, install, and run.

-Refer to [USAGE.md](USAGE.md) for prerequisites, instructions, usage information, and known issues.
+Refer to [USAGE.md](USAGE.md) for usage information and known issues.

 ## Donations